-After a corporate finance training course, the individuals who have participated in the course should have a deeper understanding of the company’s financial situation, where its financing comes from, and the company’s financial goals.
+After a corporate finance training course, individuals should have a deeper understanding of the company’s financial situation, where its financing comes from, and the company’s financial goals.
 This allows every employee to understand the critical why behind many corporate decisions.
-In many cases, this helps shift resentment to acceptance, even when meeting the company’s financial goals means that an individual or group’s pet project was denied or that there need to be spending cuts.

 What’s the Best Way to Deliver Corporate Financial Training?

-Corporate financial training sounds like a dull, boring way to spend several hours of company time—especially to employees whose jobs don’t typically deal with finance.
+Corporate financial training sounds like a dull, boring way to spend company time—especially to employees whose jobs don’t typically deal with finance.
 If you want to increase employee engagement, incorporating a variety of delivery methods will help ensure that employees give the material the attention it deserves.

-Videos offer a highly visual means of delivery that can cover plenty of information relatively quickly.
-Videos can also be shown in numerous locations simultaneously or can be played back for future reference, which means that every employee gets the same training every time.
+1. Videos offer a highly visual means of delivery that can cover plenty of information quickly and will engage learners.
+Videos can also be shown in numerous locations simultaneously or be played back for future reference, meaning that employees can access these resources whenever they need.

-Live streaming allows you to cover all the key details of the company’s financial strategies and plans once for everyone in the company.
-You can deliver the message live, accepting questions and giving the answers employees need, but still only have to deliver it once no matter how many locations your company has that need to undergo the training.
+2. Live streaming allows you to cover all the key details of the company’s financial strategies and plans once for everyone in the company.
+You can deliver the message live, accept questions and give answers one time, no matter how many locations your audience is in.

-Group sessions allow employees to engage in smaller groups that allow them to discuss relevant points and engage with one another.
+5. Group sessions allow employees to engage in smaller groups which enables them to discuss relevant points and engage with one another.
 Small groups are often better for increasing engagement and interaction.